guidok91/spark-structured-streaming-kafka/README.md

 ## Local setup
 We spin up a local Kafka cluster with Schema Registry using a [Docker Compose file provided by Confluent](https://developer.confluent.io/tutorials/kafka-console-consumer-producer-avro/kafka.html#get-confluent-platform).

+We install a local Spark Structured Streaming app using Poetry.

 ## Running instructions
 Run the following commands in order:
 * `make setup` to install the Spark Structured Streaming app on a local Python env.